pkritiotis/go-climb-clean-architecture-example/README.md

   Each of these directories contains its corresponding components, following the group-by-feature approach.
 - `vendor` contains the dependencies of our project

 Great, we know how the high-level project structure of Go Climb.
-Let's explore the contents of each layer.

 # Developer's Handbook